square/square-python-sdk/doc/models/business-hours.md

 # Business Hours

-Represents the hours of operation for a business location.
+The hours of operation for a location.

 ## Structure